Extranuclear inheritance: Organelles

 Mitochondria are organelles which function to transform energy as a result of cellular respiration.
 Chloroplasts are organelles which function to produce sugars via photosynthesis in plants and algae.
 The genes located in mitochondria and chloroplasts are very important for proper cellular function.
 The mitochondrial DNA and other extranuclear types of DNA replicate independently of the DNA located in the nucleus, which is typically arranged in chromosomes that only replicate one time preceding cellular division.
-The extranuclear genomes of mitochondria and chloroplasts however replicate independently of cell division.
-They replicate in response to a cell's increasing energy needs which adjust during that cell's lifespan.
+The extranuclear genomes of mitochondria and chloroplasts replicate independently of cell division, instead, they replicate in response to a cell's increased energy needs which vary throughout the cell's lifespan.
 Since they replicate independently, genomic recombination of these genomes is rarely found in offspring, contrary to nuclear genomes in which recombination is common.

 Mitochondrial diseases are inherited from the mother, not from the father.
-Mitochondria with their mitochondrial DNA are already present in the egg cell before it gets fertilized by a sperm.
-In many cases of fertilization, the head of the sperm enters the egg cell; leaving its middle part, with its mitochondria, behind.
-The mitochondrial DNA of the sperm often remains outside the zygote and gets excluded from inheritance.
+Mitochondria with their mitochondrial DNA are present in the egg cell prior to fertilization by the sperm.
+In many cases of fertilization, the head of the sperm enters the egg cell, leaving its middle part, with its mitochondria, behind.
+The mitochondrial DNA of the sperm often remains outside the zygote and is excluded from inheritance.